verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

-   The following is an example of creating a Kubernetes secret consisting of credentials to connect to Object Store.
+   The following is an example of creating a Kubernetes secret consisting of credentials to connect to Object Storage.
    ```
    $ kubectl create secret generic --namespace keycloak mysql-backup-secret --from-file=credentials=backup-secret.txt --from-file=config=backup-region.txt
    ```